 In other words, it’s not your fault if you’re not silver-tongued, but it’s something you need to get better at.
 And you can, but you need to put in a bit of extra work.

 Connections start with encounters, and encounters typically start with a bit of small talk.
-Here are 10 valuable tips for how to make both you and your company look great.
+Here are 10 ways to make both you and your company look great.

 1. Do your homework

-If you’re due to attend any type of arranged gathering, a little reading up will give you plenty to talk about.
+If you’re due to attend any type of gathering, whether a Zoom networking event or an industry gathering, a little reading up will give you plenty to talk about.

 For instance, if you’re attending a networking event, find out: